Acribbs/tRNAnalysis/docs/getting_started/Examples.rst

 Command line usage information is available by running::

-   trnanalysis trna --help
+   trnanalysis --help

 The basic syntax for running tRNAnalysis is::

-   trnanalysis trna [workflow options] [workflow arguments]
+   trnanalysis [workflow options] [workflow arguments]

 ``workflow options`` can be one of the following: